moroshko/bucklescript.github.io/docs/function.md

 Error:

 ```
-This is an uncurried bucklescript function.
-It must be applied with [@bs].
+This is an uncurried BuckleScript function.
+It must be applied with a dot.
 ```

 #### Extra Solution